ArthTechnologies/ocelot/README.md

 - Go into `src/lib/scripts/req.ts` and change `apiurl` to the url of your quartz instance.
 - Advanced: If you have setup an ocelot master-backend instance, go into `src/lib.scripts/req.ts` and change `useOcelot` to `true` and set `apiurl` to the url of your ocelot instance.
-- WARNING: Whenever you update quartz, you may need to change the values in `req.ts` that you changes back to their origional values.
+- WARNING: Whenever you update quartz, you may need to change the values in `req.ts` that you modified back to their original values.
 We apologize for the inconvenience and hope to fix this soon.

 ## Other Requirements